-Those involved in recreational cricket are looking forward to more restrictions easing, as the England and Wales Cricket Board (ECB) moves to Step 3 of its roadmap from 17 May.
+Those involved in recreational cricket are hoping for more restrictions easing, with the England and Wales Cricket Board (ECB) remaining at Step 3 of its roadmap, from 17 May.

 The article below will summarise what the next phase (Step 3 in the ECB’s Roadmap) looks like for England, as well as my own thoughts on recreational cricket.